• Products

 Emotionally connected customers buy more of your products and services, visit you more often, exhibit less price sensitivity, pay more attention to your communications, follow your advice, and recommend you more—everything you hope their experience with you will cause them to do.

-Source: An Emotional Connection Matters More than Customer Satisfaction, Harvard Business Review August 29, 2016.
-Most recent data available.
+Source: An Emotional Connection Matters More than Customer Satisfaction, Harvard Business Review August 29, 2016

 First, don’t settle for relationships with top clients that are strictly business.
 Rather, strive to build emotional connections.
 Second, to build emotional connections, you’ll need to have personal conversations.
 Use the list above to gather clients’ personal details you’ll need to have personal conversations.
-Third, before client meetings, review the info you gathered, then ask a question based on that info.
+Third, before client meetings, review the information you gathered, then ask a question based on that information.

 Whether we’re packing for vacation or gearing up for a meeting with a top client, none of us enjoy that sinking feeling of possibly forgetting something crucial.
 By collecting personal information about clients, you’ll sidestep the panic of lacking anything personal to discuss, ensuring plenty of engaging conversation topics.